Born in Atlanta on January 15, 1929, Dr. Martin Luther King, Jr. would have turned 88 this weekend.

-Take this quiz to see how much you actually know about the man and the movement he helped lead.
+Take this quiz to see how much you know about the civil rights icon and the movement he helped lead.

 Most of us know at least a little something about the man: a brilliant African-American civil rights leader who delivered the famous “I Have a Dream” speech and was assassinated for his efforts.
 City streets throughout the nation bear his name.
 A national holiday commemorates his achievements.